The oven door remains locked after a cycle or will not lock to start a pyrolytic self-clean; F11 is displayed.

 How to Fix / Troubleshooting

-Safety first: Disconnect mains power.
-If the door is locked with items inside, allow the oven to cool fully before attempting manual release.
+Safety first: Disconnect the mains power.
+If the door is locked with items inside, allow the oven to cool completely before attempting a manual release.

 Step-by-step checks:

-• Manual release (if available): Some V-ZUG models have a manual door lock release accessible from the top or front after removing a trim.
+- Manual release (if available): Some V-ZUG models feature a manual door lock release accessible from the top or front after removing a trim piece.
 Consult the service instructions for the exact location.

-• Inspect latch alignment: Check that the door closes evenly and the latch engages the lock hook correctly.
-Adjust door hinges if the door is sagging.
+- Inspect latch alignment: Check that the door closes evenly and that the latch engages the lock hook correctly.
+Adjust the door hinges if the door is sagging.

-• Test lock motor and switches: With the lock disconnected, measure resistance of the motor/solenoid and the microswitches.
-Replace the lock assembly if the motor is open or switches do not change state when actuated.
+- Test lock motor and switches: With the lock disconnected, measure resistance of the motor/solenoid and the microswitches.
+Replace the lock assembly if the motor shows an open circuit or the switches do not change state when actuated.

-When to call a technician: If F11 persists after replacing the lock assembly, the control board may not be driving the lock correctly and should be checked by an authorized technician.
+When to call a technician: If F11 persists after replacing the lock assembly, the control board may not be driving the lock correctly and should be inspected by an authorized technician.

 Repair Difficulty